 It stands to reason that NMT programs across the country will likely have similar resources when it comes to assessment.
-At BCC, the NMT program benefits from the guidance of the college's Assessment Council, wherein each department has its own representation.
+At BCC, the NMT program benefits from the guidance of the colleges

+Assessment Council, wherein each department has their own representation.
 This council was created to help design assessment strategies that address the stated outcomes for each program as listed in the course catalog.

 In past years, the NMT program at BCC had to rely on this council to determine how to properly use the gathered data to formulate a strategy for overall improvement.
-This strategy was designed on the basis of the program-level outcomes and SLOs that were ultimately decided on by the college administration, NMT advisory board, and JRCNMT.
-Recently, the JRCNMT has increased its involvement in assessment by devoting more resources to and creating new streamlined metrics for its assessment requirements (i.e., Form J, Assessment of Program Student Learning Outcomes; Form L, Program Effectiveness Data).
+This strategy was designed based on the program level and student level outcomes that were ultimately decided on by the college administration, NMT advisory board and the JRCNMT.
+Recently, the JRCNMT has increased its involvement in assessment by devoting more resources and creating new streamlined metrics to its assessment requirements, which have surfaced as forms J and L (Assessment of Program Student Learning Outcomes & Program Effectiveness Data, respectively).